arijitdasgupta/talisman-rust-starter/README.md

-# Project template for rp2040-hal
+# Talisman Rust Starter

-This template is intended as a starting point for developing your own firmware based on the rp2040-hal.
+A starter app for the [talisman project](https://github.com/arijitdasgupta/talisman).

 It includes all of the `knurling-rs` tooling as showcased in https://github.com/knurling-rs/app-template (`defmt`, `defmt-rtt`, `panic-probe`, `flip-link`) to make development as easy as possible.